As some states try to show ICE the door, others put out the welcome mat

 Now, Republican lawmakers in the state are considering making that voluntary program involuntary as part of a bigger immigration package.
 Kentucky lawmakers are moving in the same direction.

-This year, Tennessee is piloting legislation made in partnership with Steven Miller, Trump's deputy chief of staff for policy, and the White House.
+This year, Tennessee is piloting legislation made in partnership with Stephen Miller, Trump's deputy chief of staff for policy, and the White House.

 Blue states limiting ICE cooperation